patricklam/se-retrospective/curriculum.md

 % somewhere we should talk about requirements, and also about architecture.
 That somewhere is probably a "discussion" part of this section.

+% Spencer Dobrik: "Also I would like to be the one SE student feedback that says architecture and reqs are super important for early stage companies.
+But you never realize the value of you join a 500+ person company and they've already figured everything out"

 We moved databases from third year to second year.
 Many students had already seen a substantial amount of database content through co-op jobs and were finding that our databases course was too late in the curriculum.